 Customer Rating – 4.1 | Our Rating – 4.4

-When looking for a whole house water softener, Filtersmart FS500 may be the right choice for you.
-It is a great performer and backed by a well known company.
+When looking for water softeners, Filtersmart FS500 may be the right choice for you.
+It is one of the best water softeners and backed by a well-known company.

-Background – Filtersmart is an American company that specializes in producing non-electric whole house water filters and salt free water softeners.
+Background – Filtersmart is an American company that specializes in producing non-electric whole house water filters and salt free water softening system.
 Furthermore, they offer free shipping, 90-day guarantee, and lifetime warranty for all of their products.
 They are featured on several TV networks like CBS, FOX and NBC.

-Key Features – One of the features of the Filtersmart FS500 is how the water softener works.
-It uses Template Assisted Crystallization (TAC) technology to process hard water by acting as a catalyst to reduce certain chemicals like calcium, magnesium and bicarbonate ions from clumping together to form crystals.
+Key Features – The Filtersmart FS500 uses Template Assisted Crystallization (TAC) technology to process hard water by acting as a catalyst to reduce certain chemicals like calcium, magnesium, and bicarbonate ions from clumping together to form crystals.
 It has been tested already by the Arizona State University with scale reductions of 90%.

-Another unique feature is the inclusion of a sediment pre-filter kit.
+Another unique feature is it includes a sediment pre-filter kit.
 It is actually designed to filter and remove fine sediments such as dirt and debris from the water.
 These kinds of filters are usually found in whole house water filters but it is a nice touch to have one in water softeners.

 Maintenance – For maintenance, the Filtersmart FS500 comes in with a sediment pre-filter kit.
 Filtersmart recommends that you replace the filter every 8-10 months.
 There’s a 4-pack sediment pre-filter replacements that Filtersmart offers which are reasonably priced at $78.